mediaprophet/simpleledger.github.io/docs/specs/slp-token-type-1.md

 `mint_baton_vout`: Future token supply increases are made possible if the genesis endows a specific transaction output with a "minting baton" that can be passed along and used for future minting (using 'MINT' transactions, see below).
 If `mint_baton_vout` is not present or refers to a nonexistent output, then the baton does not exist and the token provably has a one-time issuance.

 `decimals`: indicates that 1 token is divisible into 10^`decimals` base units.
-SLP messages store whole numbers indicating token amounts as measured in the base unit, analogous to how bitcoin transactions store BCH amounts measured in the base unit 'satoshis'.
+SLP messages store whole numbers indicating token amounts as measured in the base unit, analogous to how bitcoin transactions store XEC amounts measured in the base unit 'satoshis'.
 With a token FOO having `decimals` of 6 indicated in the genesis, for example, the quantity 12.53 FOO (as displayed in wallet software) would be represented by 12530000 base units (as 8 bytes, hex 0000000000bf3150).
 A `decimals` of 8 would give the same divisibility as bitcoin, whereas 0 would give indivisible tokens.

 The genesis transaction includes an initial minting of `initial_token_mint_quantity` base units, placed on the second transaction output (vout=1).